leep1000/ToDoList/README.md

 - Dark mode style for a modern and sleek look
 - Easy to use interface for adding and managing tasks
 - Ability to add priority to tasks and rearrange the list
-- Option to delet completed tasks
+- Option to delete completed tasks

 ## Getting Started